samanemami/TFBoostedTree/README.md

 **`Boosted_tree`**, **`tensorflow`**

 # Version
-1.1.2
+1.1.3
 <br/>
 In the latest update, there is no need to convert data to pandas DataFrame, also, the model will extract the features as well.
 Moreover, the predict_proba method has been added.
-Moreover, by adding the path to the `model_dir` you can increase your disk space and reduce memory usage.
+Also, by adding the path to the `model_dir` you can increase your disk space and reduce memory usage.
+If you set the `model_dir`, the wrapper will delete the saved logs to increase the disk space.